adobe/react-native-acpcampaign/sample/ACPCampaignSample/README.md

 # ACPCampaignSample

+> Note: Commands are assuming you're in the root directory of the repository.

 How to run the sample app:

 #### Run instructions for iOS: